-When New Relic became the first programmable observability platform, we gave you the same tools our own engineers use to build custom user interfaces (also known as applications) within New Relic One.
-We even started an open source library of example applications to help you construct your own modular New Relic One applications.
+When New Relic became the first programmable observability platform, we gave you the same tools our own engineers use to build custom user interfaces (also known as applications) within New Relic.
+We even started an open source library of example applications to help you construct your own modular New Relic applications.

 Then, we also heard that you wanted a way to generate smaller-scale custom widgets for your dashboards.
 You want to visualize and communicate your data in unique ways beyond the usual charts and graphs, without having to build a full application.

 That’s why we introduced custom visualizations, allowing you to build custom chart widgets with React.js, pull in various telemetry data sources, pin them to your dashboards, and use open source charting libraries.
 Coding charts are now easy to accomplish.

 But what if getting started with custom visuals was even easier?